jenmitz/oboes-are-terrible/README.md

 the navbar "email" link leads here (an email form)

 # sources
-cites sources for factual statements
+gives links to outside articles (mostly stating the absurdity of them), and cites sources for factual statements